Modified Bitumen Roof Repair, Install & Replacement

 - SBS: The rubbery nature of SBS allows for cold adhesive back sheet installation.
 The finished product is flexible and puncture-resistant.

-In a hot mod bit installation, the roofing contractors roll out the bitumen sheets, making sure they overlap and cover the entire roof surface.
+In a hot mod bit installation, the commercial roofing company will roll out the bitumen sheets, making sure they overlap and cover the entire roof surface.
 As the contractor rolls out the sheet, he will apply high heat with a torch, making the bitumen melt and stick.
 This high-heat method of bitumen installation is hazardous and requires expert work with careful precautions.

 Adhesive Back Sheet Installation

 During cold installation, the contractor will carefully peel the adhesive film and roll out the bitumen sheet.
 The next step is smoothing out the sheets with a weighted roller, especially in overlap areas.
 The contractor will seal the edges with roofing cement as necessary.